-- (a) In all motions by the petitioner for temporary disability or medical benefits, the original notice of motion shall be filed with the district office to which the case is assigned, and a copy of the notice of motion and claim petition served on all other parties. - (b) The notice of motion for temporary disability or medical benefits shall be on a form prescribed by the Division and shall contain: - 1.
+- (a) In all motions by the petitioner for temporary disability or medical benefits, the original notice of motion shall be filed with the district office to which the case is assigned and a copy of the notice of motion and claim petition served by certified mail or personal service on the attorneys of record.
+If the attorney of record is unknown, then service shall be made by certified mail on the respondent(s) and its carrier(s).
+If it is a new claim petition, then the notice of motion shall also be filed with the central office. - (b) The notice of motion for temporary disability or medical benefits shall be on a form prescribed by the Division and shall contain: - 1.
 A detailed account of compensable lost time claimed by the petitioner, indicating any period paid by the respondent; - 2.
-Affidavits or certifications made in personal knowledge by the petitioner, petitioner's attorney and/or reports of the treating physicians stating the medical diagnosis and the specific type of treatment being sought, and, if available, an itemized bill and report of the treating physicians, or institutions or both for which services past, present and future, petitioner is seeking payment and such other evidence as shall relate to the petitioner's claim for temporary disability and/or medical treatment. - (c) If an attorney for the petitioner knowingly files an incomplete, inaccurate or misleading notice of motion for temporary disability and/or medical benefits, the attorney may be assessed a penalty not to exceed \$200.00 which shall be deducted from any fee which may be awarded for services.
+Affidavits or certifications made in personal knowledge by the petitioner, petitioner's attorney and report(s) of a physician(s) stating the medical diagnosis and the specific type of treatment being sought, and, if available, an itemized bill and report of the treating physicians or institutions or both for which services past, present and future, petitioner is seeking payment and such other evidence as shall relate to the petitioner's claim for temporary disability and/or medical treatment; and - 3.
+If the petitioner, having received treatment, cannot secure a report of the medical provider authorized by the respondent, it shall be set forth in the affidavit in lieu of the physician's report. - (c) If an attorney for the petitioner knowingly files an incomplete, inaccurate or misleading notice of motion for temporary disability and/or medical benefits, or an attorney for the respondent files an untimely, incomplete, inaccurate or misleading answer, the attorney may be assessed a penalty in accordance with N.J.A.C.
+12:235-5.12.